Tyler Seguin Net Worth 2024

 Seguin with the Boston Bruins in November 2010.
 The 2010–11 season was his rookie season in the NHL.

 Shortly after being drafted, Seguin signed a three-year, $3.75 million entry-level contract with the Bruins, the maximum allowed for a contract of that nature.[20]
 He made his NHL debut on October 9, 2010, with four shots on goal in a 5–2 loss to the Phoenix Coyotes.[21]
 He scored his first professional goal the next day, receiving the puck on a pass from teammate Michael Ryder in the third period and scoring on a breakaway backhanded goal against goaltender Ilya Bryzgalov in a 3–0 shutout of the Coyotes.[22]
 Seguin participated in the 2011 All-Star festivities during the Rookie Skills Competition.
 Late in the 2010–11 season, Seguin was quoted as having a desire to model his NHL playing style on that of teammate Patrice Bergeron.[23]
-After being a healthy scratch for the first two rounds of the 2011 playoffs against the Montreal Canadiens and Philadelphia Flyers, Seguin was included in the Boston lineup to start Round 3, the Eastern Conference Finals, against the Tampa Bay Lightning after centreman Patrice Bergeron sustained a mild concussion.
-Seguin scored a goal and added an assist in his first game played, then followed that up with two goals and two assists in his second game.
+After being a healthy scratch for the first two rounds of the 2011 playoffs in the seven game victory against the Montreal Canadiens in the first round and four-game sweep over the Philadelphia Flyers in the second round, Seguin was included in the Boston lineup on the third line with Rich Peverley and Michael Ryder to start the third round, against the Tampa Bay Lightning after centreman Patrice Bergeron sustained a mild concussion in the fourth game of the previous round.
+In the first game of the series on May 14, 2011, Seguin scored a goal on Lightning' goaltender Dwayne Roloson and added an assist on a Johnny Boychuk goal in his first game of the series, his first career playoff game as the Bruins would go on to be defeated by the Lightning 5–2, then followed that up with two goals and two assists (both assists came on goals by Michael Ryder in a 6–5 win the following game.
 He became the first teenager to score four points in a Stanley Cup playoff game since Trevor Linden did so for the Vancouver Canucks in 1989.
-On June 15, 2011, Boston won the Stanley Cup in the Finals, prevailing over the Presidents' Trophy-winning Vancouver Canucks in a 4–3 series victory.
+The Bruins would eventually go on to defeat the Lightning in seven games to clinch their first appearance in the Finals since 1990.
+On June 15, 2011, Boston game seven of the Finals, earning the Stanley Cup with a 4–3 series victory over the Presidents' Trophy-winning Vancouver Canucks.
+Seguin ended his first playoff run with three goals and four assists for seven points in 13 games.

 During the 2012–13 NHL lockout, Seguin was one of many Bruins who signed European hockey contracts, striking a deal with the EHC Biel hockey club of the Swiss National League A on September 21, 2012.[24]
 He made his Swiss League debut on September 30, centreing Ahren Spylo and Eric Beaudoin on the second line and scoring an assist in a 6–3 loss to the Rapperswil-Jona Lakers.
 Seguin's first goal with the team came three days later, in the first period of his second appearance, a 2–1 win over EV Zug.[25]
 Less than one month later, on October 24, Seguin recorded his second professional hat trick, and his first NLA hat trick, in a 5–4 shootout win over HC Ambri-Piotta.[26]
 By November 27, he had accumulated 20 goals in 20 games, the most of any NHL lockout export to the NLA.[27]
 On December 28, Seguin told NBC Sports Boston that, after representing Team Canada at the 2012 Spengler Cup, he would leave EHC Biel and return to the Bruins.[28]
 In 29 NLA games that season, Seguin scored 25 goals and 15 assists for 40 points.
 He also befriended his teammate and fellow NHL star Patrick Kane, who returned to the Chicago Blackhawks upon the conclusion of the lockout.[29]
 After the lockout ended, the 2012–13 NHL season began, with 48 intra-conference games played beginning on January 19, 2013.[30]
 Seguin played all 48 regular-season games with the Bruins, scoring 16 goals and 16 assists for 32 points while playing the bulk of the season on the first line with Patrice Bergeron and Brad Marchand.
 His performance began to waver during the 2013 playoffs, however, scoring only one goal and three assists in his first 12 postseason games, and he was moved from the second to the third line with Rich Peverley and Chris Kelly, with Jaromír Jágr taking his place on the first and/or second.[31]
 The Bruins advanced to the 2013 Stanley Cup Finals, but ultimately fell to the Presidents' Trophy-winning Chicago Blackhawks in six games.[32]